t9md/atom-vim-mode-plus/REFACTORING_IDEA.md

 * [Done](https://github.com/t9md/vim-mode/commit/9b7d18e6a799304241ce7f168c496b9e6a64bf98)
 Maybe something broken but I didn't notice, all spec pass without modification

+## Reduce number of argument to TOM, and consistent argument.
+Currently arguments passed to each TOM is vary.
+To reduce unnecessary complication for developer, its better to pass same arguments even if it won't be used.
+The argument to be passed to all TOM should be
+ - vimState: passing editor and editorElement is not necessary since it could be accessed via vimState.
+The name of vimState is redundant simply `state` is enough since its vim-mode's state.

 # Spec

 - [add keystroke method](https://github.com/t9md/vim-mode/commit/a111105dd8a018425a5a0aff3afbf04c46ca93b2)